Star Trek: The Next Generation Technical Manual: Background and contents

 The ST:TNG TM is written from the perspective of the 24th century, where TNG is set; it also contains a wealth of behind-the-scenes trivia distinguishable from the technical content.
 The work is considered by Paramount to be canon in many respects, although some elements first published in the manual have not yet made it onto screen.
-The book itself claims that elements of it may be false or misleading in order to mislead "threat" forces.

 Some ideas developed for the technical manual, or its predecessor, the internal Writers Technical Manual, were later incorporated into the storylines of the TV series and movies.
 Most notably, a concept drawing from the manual describing an emergency landing of the saucer section was seen by TNG writers Ronald D. Moore, Jeri Taylor, and Brannon Braga who wanted to use a saucer crash as a sixth-season cliffhanger episode for the TV series.
 This idea was shelved due to budget limitations and resistance from producer Michael Piller.
 However, Moore and Braga later included the scenario in Star Trek Generations.
 Also first seen in the technical manual were the Nova-class starship and the USS Galaxy.

 The book contains explanations of Warp drive (including a chart showing warp factor against speed, and an explanation that integer warp factors are more efficient than fractional ones), the transporter (which is said to transport matter from place to place keeping it in the form of a "matter stream", and works using analog technology to defeat pattern storage requirements), the replicator (which is said to work on the basis of the transporter, but with a less precise digital resolution), holodecks, phasers and photon torpedoes, impulse drive, the warp core (including a chemical formula for dilithium), subspace radio, saucer separation and landing, the computer, and the various auxiliary craft of the Enterprise.
 It also contains a section regarding the history of the development of the Galaxy-class ships.